 During your working years, you get paid for your expertise.
-When your working years end, you need to find investments that pay you for waking up in the morning. machine for those who are on the winning side of it.
-But how do you get on the winning side and stay there?
+When your working years end, you need to find investments that pay you for waking up in the morning.
+Typically, the most effective way to get paid to own your investments in retirement is to allocate a large part of your holdings to fixed income and high quality dividends.
+The stock market can be a money making machine for those who are on the winning side of it.
+But as we have seen too often, the market does not always reward investors.
+So, how do you get on the winning side and stay there?

 Dividend investors have multiple ways of making money and they do not have to predict which company will rise the fastest in the next ninety days.
 Instead, they (or their investment managers) take the time to identify companies that are truly making money in necessary industries, and sharing their profits with share holders (dividends).

 Once they have identified this type of valuable company, they take another step and buy only those companies that increase their dividends every year and have done so for not less than ten years in a row or longer.

 Smart dividend investors don’t wait for crashes to start their portfolios, they start right away, get their money working, and keep reinvesting dividends right through crashes.

 In fact smart dividend investors learn to favor down markets.
 When they buy only stocks that keep increasing their dividends every year, and keep reinvesting those dividends, the simple math of winning with dividends takes over.